ManishKumar68/ATS/README.md

 This is a ATS project.
+Job Portal App with AI Resume Scanner

  ----------------------------------------------------------------------------------------------------------------------------------------
-StudyMaterial: JobPortalAppwithAIResume
- Scanner
- ProjectTeam
+StudyMaterial: Job Portal App with AI Resume Scanner

- May22,2025
+ ProjectTeam  May22,2025 Document Overview
- DocumentOverview

  Version: 1.0

  Preparedfor: StudentsandDevelopers

  Contents